yun-vis/fhstp-bcc-mobile/pages/roomuse.md

 //    val contactsUiState = _contactsUiState.asStateFlow()
     // change from a flow to a stateflow, which collect a state
-    // contacts return a flow and stateIn return a stateflow val contactsUiState = repository.contacts.stateIn(
+    // contacts return a flow and stateIn return a stateflow
+    // Flow: Cold asynchronous data stream.
+One-time data streams (e.g., network, events)
+    // StateFlow: Hot, state-holding observable data stream.
+UI state, data that changes over time. val contactsUiState = repository.contacts.stateIn(
         viewModelScope,
         SharingStarted.WhileSubscribed(5000),
-        // when it should start the state, and how long it should keep it
+        // When it should start the state, and how long it should keep it
         // it will remain 5 sec after the viewmodel scope is closed emptyList() // Define the initial value
     )